js7648705/Deep-Learning-Project/README.md

   -	Applied feature engineering to create new features
   -	Evaluated the model by creating classification report and confusion matrix

-**Python's libraries used for this project** \
+ * **Python's libraries used for this project** \
-   Pandas, NumPy, Matplotlib, Seaborn, Scikit learn/Sklearn, Tensorflow/Keras
+      -Pandas, NumPy, Matplotlib, Seaborn, Scikit learn/Sklearn, Tensorflow/Keras

   -